The Details of Your Wedding

 The license (all 3 copies received, as well as the return envelope) should be brought to St. Andrew’s at least 1 week prior to the rehearsal.
 This ensures that all of the proper documents are completed and at the church prior to the wedding.
 At the rehearsal the bride, bridegroom, Clergy, and two witnesses are required to sign the official documents.
 This includes the license and the church marriage register.
 A copy of the license is given to the couple and the church will mail the other two copies to the Probate Office.

-While we recognize that many people have played a role in the faith development of an individual, including clergy, all pastoral services at St. Andrew’s are officiated by the Rector of St. Andrew’s or his designated associate clergy.
+While we recognize that many people have played a role in the faith development of an individual all pastoral services at St. Andrew’s are officiated by the Rector of St. Andrew’s or his designated associate clergy.
 If you desire to include clergy not affiliated with St. Andrew’s we recommend that they take part in the wedding reception.

 One or more passages of Scripture are read during the wedding ceremony.
 There are suggested texts especially appropriate for the marriage ceremony.
 Questions about Scripture selections may be a part of the premarital process if that would be helpful.
 The Clergy officiating or one or two lay readers may read the selected text(s).
 If lay readers are chosen, they should also attend the rehearsal.

 The Sexton is responsible for providing access to the church for the rehearsal, opening the church facilities two hours before the service, having the church ready, and cleaning up afterward.
 Any special needs may be discussed the week before the wedding.
 The Sexton’s fees are listed in the Fees section.
 Please note that an additional fee is required if a reception is held in the church facilities.

 Wedding Programs (optional)